Meraj-Uddin-Malik/Complete-JavaScript/JavaScript Practice/JS Loops/For Loop/Interview.md

 ---

 ### 4. Can you omit any parts of the `for` loop?
-Yes, initialization, condition, and increment can be omitted, but semicolons are required.
+Yes, initialization, condition, and increment can be omitted, but semicolons must remain.

 ---

 ### 5. What happens if the condition is always true?
-The loop becomes infinite unless a `break` statement is used.
+The loop runs infinitely unless a `break` statement is used.

 ---